Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Numerical Implementation

 \section{Numerical Implementation}

-As an example of the numerical implementation of the GBH, we will consider an individual neutrino component with mass $m_{\nu}=0.1$eV, at the intermediate scale of $k=0.01$Mpc$^{-1}$.
-The mass is consistent with constraints from neutrino oscillations and cosmological data.
-Also, on the large scales (where neutrino velocities are unimportant) a simple viscous fluid approximation suffices i.e. $l_{\max}=2,n_{\max}=0$ should be enough, while in small scales accurately obtaining the neutrino transfer functions is not so important because of free-streaming: Perturbations get washed-out and have a negligible impact on matter perturbations.
-Non-linear effects also start to kick-in.
+As an example of the numerical implementation of the GBH, we will first consider an individual neutrino component, with varying mass: $m=0.02$eV, $m=0.1$eV and $m=0.5$eV.
+Also, we implement the GBH at intermediate scales compared to the neutrino horizon today, i.e. $k=x/\Tau$ with $x=15$ and $x=30$.
+On larger scales ($x \lesssim 1$), neutrino velocities are unimportant and a simple viscous fluid approximation suffices i.e. $l_{\max}=2,n_{\max}=0$ should be enough, while on smaller scales (say $x > 30$) accurately obtaining the neutrino transfer functions is not so important because of free-streaming: Neutrino perturbations get washed out and have a negligible impact on matter perturbations.
+Nonlinear effects also start to kick in.
+Furthermore, because of the rapid increase of $n_{\max}$ with $x$ found in Fig. \ref{fig:lmaxnmax}, integration time also rapidly increases with $x$.

-The neutrino density contrast transfer function obtained from the GBH is compared to the output from CLASS.
+The neutrino density contrast transfer function, as a function of the scale factor, obtained from the GBH is compared to the output from CLASS.
 Boltzmann solvers do not produce accurate neutrino transfer functions at their default precision settings, as the codes are tailored to accurately produce the matter power spectrum, and relic neutrinos only have a subleading impact on this observable.
-To obtain accurate results, we follow the improved settings found in the appendix B of \cite{1712.03944}: Turn off the CLASS ncdm fluid approximation, use a quadrature strategy to perform the $q$-integrals, with $N_{q}=30$ momentum bins, and set $l_{\max}=30$, i.e. a system of 930 equations.
-We then expect to get per mille accuracy for all redshifts, and for all scales of interest.
+To obtain accurate results, we follow the improved settings found in Appendix B of \cite{1712.03944}: Turn off the CLASS ncdm fluid approximation, use a quadrature strategy to perform the $q$-integrals, with $N_{q}=30$ momentum bins, and set $l_{\max}=30$, i.e. a system of 930 equations.
+We then expect to get subpercent level accuracy for all redshifts and scales of interest.
+Note that CAMB does not provide the option of outputting neutrino transfer functions as a function of redshift, for a given fixed scale.
+This is why a direct comparison of the GBH with CAMB is not included at this stage.
+However, in high precision settings the neutrino transfer functions from CLASS and CAMB are known to agree to a percent level \cite{1712.03944}.

+We develop a toy code, where the sources $\phi(a)$ and $\psi(a)$, as given by CLASS, are used to evolve the GBH.
+In that way, we do not need to solve the Einstein equations, i.e. we do not need to consider the dynamics of perturbations to the other components in the universe, and can evolve the neutrino perturbations alone.
+The full problem of implementing the GBH in a Boltzmann code, followed by a comparison of performance with the standard method, is beyond the scope of this paper, and is left to future work.
+This is discussed in Sec. \ref{sec:dc}.
+Our goal here is to demonstrate that the GBH indeed can be used to produce accurate neutrino transfer functions, i.e. to provide a proof-of-principle for the GBH.

+The initial conditions are set, according to Eq.(\ref{eq:ics}), at some arbitrary early time, when all modes of interest are in superhorizon scales, and neutrinos are relativistic.
+Our choices of $l_{\max}$ and $n_{\max}$ are guided by Eq.(\ref{eq:trunc}).
+For $x=15$, we set $l_{\max} = 8$ and $n_{\max} = 16$, while for $x=30$, we choose $l_{\max}=15$ and $n_{\max}=49$.